lumeland/lume.land/docs/core/server.md

 ---

 Lume includes a `Server` class used to start a local HTTP server when running `lume --serve`.
-You can use this class to start your own server, for example to serve the static files in **Deno Deploy**.
+You can use this class to start your own server, for example, to serve the static files in **Deno Deploy**.
 Let's see a basic example of a
 server: